 Honors Thesis -- Open Access

 Bachelors of Arts (BA)

 In this study, the author seeks to dispel the fallacious notion that Shirley Jackson's 1959 novel, The Haunting of Hill House, is simply a shallow gothic ghost story.
 Through a comprehensive analysis of both the novel itself and the author's notes on her manuscript, an attempt is made to characterize Hill House as a work that systematically subverts not only the stylistic, but also the linguistic and ideological conventions guarded by the dominant social order.

 Rasmus, Ryen Christopher, "Hill House, Not Sane: Shirley Jackson's Subversion of Conventions and Conventionality in The Haunting of Hill House" (2009).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 244.